djchen-bu/EC463MiniProject/README.md

 We first set up the google authentication.
 Upon clicking the sign in button, it first checks if the user is already signed in.
 At the same time there is a firebase function that detects authentication change and if the user is logged in, it retrieves the appropriate user info like name and email, and creates/updates the entry in the database.
 Although we did not implement sensor data based on uid of the user, it could be done with the uid already stored.

-In order to emulate the sensor we setup a simple structure in which it has temperature and humidity data under every minute.
-In the startDatabaseQueries function
+In order to emulate the sensor we setup a simple structure in which there is temperature and humidity data under every minute.
+In the startDatabaseQueries function. (shown below)

 ```
 function startDatabaseQueries() {